 Hypertrophy is a benign but progressive development in one or both breasts that results in a total breast weight that exceeds three percent of your body weight.
 This enlargement can cause muscular discomfort and over-stretching of the skin envelope, which in some cases can lead to ulceration in addition to the symptoms listed above.
 This makes seeking treatment a good idea for women dealing with this condition.

 First scientifically described in 1648, hypertrophy is generally divided into two types:

 - Macromastia, in which the total breast weight is less than 5.5 pounds

 - Gigantomastia, in which the total breast weight is more than 5.5 pounds

-Hypertrophy of the breasts may be caused by increased tissue sensitivity to certain hormones, such as prolactin, female sex hormones, or growth factors; abnormally elevated hormone levels in the blood; or both.
+Hypertrophy of the breasts may be caused by increased tissue sensitivity to certain hormones, such as prolactin, female sex hormones, growth factors or abnormally elevated hormone levels in the blood.
 It can occur equally in both breasts, just in one, or just in the nipple and areola area.

 Of course, some cases of hypertrophy have no known cause.
 Even these cases, however, can often be treated with targeted and personalized breast surgery options.